Other Disneyland Discounts and Deals

 Parking

-Parking at Disneyland is $15 per day for cars, $20 per day for RVs, campers and autos with trailers.
+Parking at Disneyland Resort is $35 per day for cars or motorcycles, $40 per day for RVs, campers and cars/trucks with short trailers and $45 per day for buses and cars/trucks with extended trailers.

 Internet Access